rosey-complex/Skymake/README.md

 	+ Avoiding pre-made dumps which may sometimes be unreliable
 	+ Using it to create files directly on a Raspberry Pi portal emulator through SSH
 	+ Quick Skylander file creation (because, of course, there is *no file select screen*)
-	+ Wasting 319.7 KiB of storage space
+	+ Wasting 1.7 MiB of storage space

 ## Usage:
 #### Default: